mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 Total Time: **59 Mins** &nbsp;Run: **9.4 km** &nbsp;Swim: **0000m**

 Right ankle is still a bit sore this morning.
 Workout order flipped so I could swim in a 50m lane (1530 @Crystal Pool).

+The run was just so-so today; just not the same spring underfoot as previous trips along [Colquitz Creek](javascript:flkty.select(2);).